List of Cagliari Calcio seasons

 Cagliari Calcio is an Italian professional football club based in Cagliari, Sardinia, who play their matches in Stadio Sant'Elia.
 The club was formed in 1920, and joined the Italian league in 1930.
 Before that time they played regional competitions in the South and Sardinia.

-The club has won the Serie A 1 time.
-They also won the Serie B and Serie C once.
+The club has won one Serie A title.
+They also won the Serie B once and Serie C four times.

 This list details the club's achievements in major competitions, and the top scorers for each season.
-Top scorers in bold were also the top scorers in the Italian league that season.
 Records of local or regional competitions are not included due to them being considered of less importance.